motdotla/numbers/README.md

 ADD number          # add a phone number
 REMOVE number       # remove a phone number
 LIST                # list all phone numbers that are 'warmed' up.
+LISTALL             # list all phone numbers warmed up or not
 ```

 <small>('Warmed' up phone numbers are numbers that are ready to be contacted after X period of time has passed.)</small>